zacdevil10/GeoShare_Android/README.md

 ## Dependency updates
 To check for dependency updates run **dependency update.bat**

-Currently all updates are done manually and the new versions are shown as below.
+Currently all updates are done manually and the new dependency versions are shown as below.

 ```
   The following dependencies are using the latest milestone version: